-This was not your stock Chuck Berry riffing going on, nor was it McGuinn styled picking or Dave Davies-esque power chords.
-Jimi Hendrix developed a whole new language for the electric guitar, a language that, 45 years later, is still being translated by generation after generation of would-be guitar hero.
+There's more than just standard Chuck Berry riffing going on here and more than Dave Davies-style power chords.
+Hendrix developed a whole new language for the electric guitar – a language that, all these years later, is still being translated by generation after generation of hopeful guitar heroes.

-It's hard to fully comprehend just how revolutionary this record was for its time, but before it, there really was no record that sounded like it and after it, those that did were pale imitations.
-Hendrix, however, was not alone in the assault.
-The more than profound rhythm section of drummer Mitch Mitchell and bassist Noel Redding provided the concrete block upon which Hendrix could build his sound.
-Though Cream predated the Experience slightly, this was the ultimate power trio, their sound and style would be infused into many a rock band from that day on.
+It's hard to fully comprehend just how revolutionary this record was for its time, but before it, there really was no record that sounded like it.
+Afterward, there were just imitations.
+But Hendrix wasn't alone in this assault.
+The profound rhythm section of drummer Mitch Mitchell and bassist Noel Redding provided a concrete block upon which Hendrix could build his sound.
+Though Cream predated the Experience by a few months, this was the ultimate power trio, their sound and style would be infused into so much rock 'n' roll that followed.

-Perfectly produced by Jimi’s manager and former Animals bassist Chas Chandler who, along with engineer Eddie Kramer, explored sonic terrain previously uncharted at the time.
-The recording sessions began in late-1966 at De Lane Lea and CBS Studios and finished up at the legendary Olympic studios.
-In the DVD documentary on the making of the album, Chander recalled “The great asset about Olympic seems to be that you could play louder than in other studios we’d been in."
+The record was produced by Hendrix's manager and former Animals bassist Chas Chandler, who, along with engineer Eddie Kramer, explored sonic terrain that was previously uncharted.
+The recording sessions began in late-1966 at De Lane Lea and CBS Studios, and finished up at the legendary Olympic studios in London.
+In a DVD documentary on the making of the album, Chander recalled, "The great asset about Olympic seems to be that you could play louder than in other studios we’d been in."

-On his website, Kramer says of Hendrix, “His ideas came fast and furious with a devilish glint in his eye as he would rack up a particular sound from his amp that would give me a challenge to interpret what was going on from the floor of the studio to bringing that enormous sound into the control room."
+Kramer once noted that Hendrix's "ideas came fast and furious with a devilish glint in his eye as he would rack up a particular sound from his amp that would give me a challenge to interpret what was going on from the floor of the studio to bringing that enormous sound into the control room."

-The U.S. got its first real taste of Hendrix on June 18, 1967 when the band made their live U.S. debut on the third day of the Monterey International Pop Festival.
-After a legendary dispute over time slots, the Who went on prior to Hendrix.
-Already a sensation in England, Pete Townshend and company were well aware of what Jimi was all about and didn't want to follow his act.
-At the same time, Hendrix was familiar with the Who's antics and didn't want to follow them either.
-A coin was famously tossed and the Who went on before Hendrix (with the Grateful Dead sandwiched in between, poor guys).
-The Who did their thing and smashed their gear, so Hendrix upped the ante and set his guitar ablaze.
-The gimmick certainly got people's attention, but not as much as the music did.
+The U.S. got its first real taste of Hendrix on June 18, 1967, when the Experience made their live stateside debut on the third day of the Monterey International Pop Festival.
+Already a sensation in the U.K., the Who were well aware of what Hendrix were capable of and didn't want to follow him onstage.
+At the same time, Hendrix was familiar with the Who's antics and didn't want to follow them.
+A coin was tossed, and the Who ended up going on before Hendrix (with the Grateful Dead sandwiched in between, poor guys).
+The Who did their thing and smashed their gear, so Hendrix upped the ante and set his guitar on fire.
+That act got people's attention, but not as much as the music did.

-That Monterey performance, along with the power of songs like’ Fire’ and ‘Hey Joe,’ pushed the Jimi Hendrix Experience to the forefront of the ‘new sound’ and seemingly overnight, louder-than-loud guitars were in vogue.
-Everyone started to ‘get heavy’ and push boundaries both on stage and in the studio.
-The aural overload of the title track is still a monster today.
-The album sounds unlike anything before or since and, far from being merely a period piece, it has aged very well indeed.
+That Monterey performance, along with the power of songs like "Fire" and "Hey Joe" pushed the Jimi Hendrix Experience to the forefront of new sounds, and seemingly overnight, louder-than-loud guitars were all the rage.
+Everyone started to get heavy and push boundaries onstage and in the studio.
+The aural overload of Are You Experienced's title track is still a monster, as is the rest of the LP.
+Artists are still trying to catch up to it today.